DaryllRicalde/Pugler-Bot-NodeJS/README.md

 ## Project Structure
 - `index.js` - Entry point for the bot
 - `/commands` - Contains implementations of commands
+- `/static` - Contains static files such as images
+- `mongo-CRUD.js` - Creates a connection to the MongoDB cluster
+- `mongo.js` - For testing the connection to the MongoDB cluster via stdout
 - `deploy-commands.js` - Used to register and update slash commands for the bot

 ## TODO